 In all of the above cases, both the data description and the data sharing mechanisms must be known.
 The schema of the data elements (the data element definition) and the possible valid values of the individual schema elements must be known in order to facilitate understanding and use.
-Where possible, the data should be made available via content standards, such as the Content Standard for Digital Orthoimagery (FGDC-STD-008-1999), Vegetation Classification Standard (FGDC-STD-005), Utilities Data Content Standard (FGDC-STD-010-2000), or the emerging FGDC Framework Data Content standards30.
-The alert and warning information should be made available using the OASIS Common Alerting Protocol version 1.0.
+Where possible, the data should be made available via content standards, such as the Content Standard for Digital Orthoimagery (FGDC-STD-008-1999), Vegetation Classification Standard (FGDC-STD-005), Utilities Data Content Standard (FGDC-STD-010-2000), or the emerging FGDC Framework Data Content standards .
+The alert and warning information should be made available using the Organization for the Advancement of Structured Information Standards' (OASIS) Common Alerting Protocol version 1.0.
 In some of the above cases, content standards do not exist or they may not adequately cover the geospatial aspects of the data (for example, in the case of the location of emergency apparatus and personnel).
 These should be considered gaps and they should be filled by efforts at the Federal, state, and local levels.

 Further, it should be recognized that this information can come from many sources and that the data must be documented with appropriate metadata (as defined in the section on data description) using ISO 19115.
-Documentation of online mechanisms for data sharing should be included in the metadata (such as availability as a web map or as feature data via common standard protocols such as WMS, WFS, or even FTP).
+Documentation of online mechanisms for data sharing should be included in the metadata (such as availability of the data as a map or feature data via common standard protocols such as WMS, WFS, or even FTP).
 The metadata should be published into the NSDI (as described in the preconditions for the use case in Appendix D).
-If the data is For Official Use Only or classified, it should be shared, via some NSDI-compliant but secure information channel such as Homeland Security Information Network (HSIN) or Defense Information Systems Network (DISN).
+If the data is For Official Use Only or classified, it should be shared via an NSDI-compliant but secure information channel such as Homeland Security Information Network (HSIN) or Defense Information Systems Network (DISN).